Anthonyvago/Rust_beginner_course/README.md

 ## Why?

-Normally I only program in C and C++ for embedded systems, but I wanted to try out Rust and get to know it's basics as it is the "most loved" programming language according to the StackOverflow community.
+Normally I only program in C and C++ for embedded systems, but I wanted to try out something new.
+As Rust is the "most loved" programming language according to the Stack Overflow community, I wanted to know it's basics.

+Also, many companies in the embedded-programming-world are using Rust.
+As a student, almost ready for the real thing, having knowledge about the basics of Rust can come in handy.

+## Usage
+Be sure you execute  the following command in the root of the project:

+> cargo run <.rs-file>

+- The placeholder for the <.rs-file> can be any file inside the following folder: **src/subjects**.
+- It is possible to give more than one argument (see example).

+### Example:
+> cargo run loops.rs arrays.rs

+The program will run the function **run()** in both files.